ncatlab/nlab-content/pages/6/3/8/6/16836/content.md

-Free probability is a noncommutative analogue of the probability theory introduced by Dan Voiculescu around 1990 and having some precursors in earlier works on random matrices by [[Freeman Dyson]] and others.
+Free probability is a noncommutative analogue of the probability theory introduced by [[Dan-Virgil Voiculescu]] around 1990 and having some precursors in earlier works on random matrices by [[Freeman Dyson]] and others.

-* D. V. Voiculescu, _Free Probability Theory: Random Matrices and von Neumann Algebras_, Proc.
+* [[Dan-Virgil Voiculescu]], _Free probability theory: random matrices and von Neumann algebras_, Proc.
 ICM 1994 [pdf]()
 * D.V.
 Voiculescu, K.J.
 Dykema, A. Nica. _Free random variables_,
 CRM Monograph Series, vol. 1, Amer.
 Math.
 Soc.
 1992.
 * D.V.
 Voiculescu, _Limit laws for random matrices and free products_,